 Time-series analysis of multiwavelength monitoring campaigns, to constrain the sizes, structures, and central black hole masses of active galaxies and quasars, investigations of the causes of nuclear activity and the physical state of active nuclei using optical, infrared, ultraviolet, and X-ray imaging and spectroscopy.
 Surveys for high-redshift quasars and the evolution of the cosmic quasar population, and observational studies of accretion and outflow phenomena in active galaxies.
 Work on active galaxies is carried out using ground-based telescopes, the Hubble Space Telescope, and various orbiting observatories including the Chandra and XMM/Newton X-ray observatory.

-Affiliated Faculty: Christopher Kochanek, Paul Martini, Smita Mathur, Patrick Osmer, Bradley Peterson,
+Affiliated Faculty: Christopher Kochanek, Paul Martini, Smita Mathur

 Cosmology & Large-Scale Structure

-Observational studies of the cosmic distance scale and the high-redshift universe.
-Theoretical studies of Big Bang nucleosynthesis, the cosmic microwave background, large-scale structure, and the intergalactic medium, with goals that include testing the standard models of particle physics and cosmology, determining the baryon content of the universe and other fundamental cosmological parameters, and providing a theoretical framework for interpreting the observed evolution and clustering of galaxies, quasars, and quasar absorption-line systems at UV, visible, and X-ray wavelengths.
+Observational studies of the cosmic distance scale and the high-redshift universe and of the warm-hot intergalactic medium.
+Theoretical studies of Big Bang nucleosynthesis, the Cosmic Microwave Background, large-scale structure, and the intergalactic medium.
+Goals include testing the standard models of particle physics and cosmology, determining the baryon content of the universe and other fundamental cosmological parameters, and providing a theoretical framework for interpreting the observed evolution and clustering of galaxies, quasars, and quasar absorption-line systems using observations at UV, visible, and X-ray wavelengths.
 Analysis of large-scale structure and galaxy and quasar properties in the Sloan Digital Sky Survey (SDSS), Dark Energy Survey (DES), and Dark Energy Spectroscopic Instrument (DESI).

-Affiliated Faculty: Chris Hirata, Paul Martini, Barbara Ryden, Annika Peter, Gary Steigman, David Weinberg
+Affiliated Faculty: Chris Hirata, Paul Martini, Smita Mathur, Barbara Ryden, Annika Peter, David Weinberg

-OSU is one of the world's leading centers for the design and construction of advanced, state-of-the-art optical and infrared instruments for small and large telescopes, instrument control and detector systems, and large-mirror coating systems.
-Since 1990, we have deployed more than a dozen instruments at observatories on six continents, most of which are still in active research use.
+OSU is one of the world's leading centers for the design and construction of advanced, state-of-the-art optical and infrared instruments for small and large telescopes, instrument control and detector systems, fiber optics, and large-mirror coating systems.
+Since 1990, we have deployed nearly thirty instruments and telescope subsystems at observatories on five continents, most of which are still in active research use.